 - Built-in programs to monitor intensity and recovery

-- Polar Flow app to track sleep, daily activity and has an HIIT option
+- Polar Flow app to track sleep and daily activity, and access HIIT options

 - Touchscreen isn’t as sensitive and may require a few taps